getify/You-Dont-Know-JS/types & grammar/ch2.md

 ## Value vs. Reference

-In many other languages, values can either be assigned/passed by value or by reference depending on the syntax you use.
+In many other languages, values can either be assigned/passed by value-copy or by reference-copy depending on the syntax you use.

 For example, in C++ if you want to pass a `number` variable into a function and have that variable's value updated, you can declare the function parameter like `int& myNum`, and when you pass in a variable like `x`, `myNum` will be a **reference to `x`**; references are like a special form of pointers, where you obtain a pointer to another variable (like an *alias*).
 If you don't declare a reference parameter, the value passed in will *always* be copied, even if it's a complex object.